kourouklides/artificial_neural_networks/README.md

 ## Introduction

 Currently, this repository is neither a library nor a framework.
+However, it is a collection of code examples.

+## Downloading

+## Setup and Installation

 ## Models and Methods